spiceai/docs/spiceaidocs/docs/components/data-connectors/github.md

 :::warning[Limitations]

 - GitHub has a limitation in the Search API where it may return more stale data than the standard API used in the default query mode.
+- GitHub has a limitation in the Search API where it only returns a maximum of 1000 results for a query.
+Use [append mode acceleration](../data-accelerators/data-refresh.md) to retrieve more results over time.
+See the [append example](#append-example) for pull requests.

 :::